reduzent/netpd-website/content/docs/unpatch/index.md

 `/new <instrument>`
 : create a new instrument from template.
 Replace `<instrument>` with the name of your new instrument.
-The new instrument contains all the boilerplate required for a working instrument and provides basic comment about the available [netpd-abstractions](../netpd-abstractions).
+The new instrument contains all the boilerplate required for a working instrument and illustrates the usage of some of  the available [netpd-abstractions](../netpd-abstractions).
 Read some more about [instrument creation](../instrument-creation).